What is a Credit Score?

-It’s a vital part of your credit health.
+It’s a vital part of credit health.

-When lenders order your credit report,
+When lenders order a credit report,

 they can also buy a credit score that’s based on the information in the report.

 A credit score helps lenders evaluate a credit report because it is a number that